 11. Support a Cause or Campaign

 “I want to use my skills for good and support a cause or campaign I’m passionate about.
 I will volunteer my time to analyze data for a local non-profit organization that helps underprivileged children.
-For the duration of two years, I plan to contribute 10 hours per month.”
+For two years, I plan to contribute 10 hours per month.”

 12. Expand Your Statistics Knowledge